ab-5v/logic/README.md

 ### Logic provider

 Provider must decide if it will process logic with a given name, params and options or not.
 If so it should return function, or anything else otherwice (undefined or null is better).
-You can add as many providers, as you want, but only first match will be executed. `logic` know nothing about how provider works, it can be HTTP request, DB query, memory cache, etc. The only rule: provider function *should return A+ promise*.
+You can add as many providers, as you want, but only first match will be executed. `logic` knows nothing about how provider works, it can be HTTP request, DB query, memory cache, etc. The only rule: provider function **should return A+ promise**.

 ```js
 logic.provider(function(name, params, options) {